MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/serports/sercx2-object-handles.md

 This object is opaque to serial controller drivers.
 [SerCx2PioTransmitCreate](/windows-hardware/drivers/ddi/sercx/nf-sercx-sercx2piotransmitcreate) supplies, as an output parameter, a SERCX2PIOTRANSMIT handle to the newly created PIO-transmit object.
 SerCx2 and the serial controller driver use this handle to refer to the object in subsequent PIO-transmit transactions.
-For more information, see [SerCx2 PIO-Transmit Transactions](/previous-versions/dn265336(v=vs.85)).

-After [SerCx2PioTransmitCreate](/windows-hardware/drivers/ddi/sercx/nf-sercx-sercx2piotransmitcreate) creates the PIO-transmit object, this object exists for the lifetime of the framework device object that represents the serial controller device.
+For more information, see [SerCx2 PIO-Transmit Transactions](/previous-versions/dn265336(v=vs.85)).After [SerCx2PioTransmitCreate](/windows-hardware/drivers/ddi/sercx/nf-sercx-sercx2piotransmitcreate) creates the PIO-transmit object, this object exists for the lifetime of the framework device object that represents the serial controller device.
 The PIO-transmit object is automatically deleted when the device object is deleted.
 The serial controller driver must _not_ try to delete the PIO-transmit object by calling a method such as [WdfObjectDelete](/windows-hardware/drivers/ddi/wdfobject/nf-wdfobject-wdfobjectdelete).